lino-framework/lino/docs/tutorials/index.rst

-You have installed Lino on your server as explained in :doc:`/admin/install`, you wrote your first local fixture as explained in :doc:`/admin/dpytutorial`.
-Here are the next tutorials for you:
+You have installed Lino on your server as explained in :doc:`/admin/install`, here are some tutorials for gettings started.

 .. toctree::
    :maxdepth: 2

+   dumpy
    minimal_apps
    polls
    lets